marklearst/a11y-companion-widget/README.md

 - Each item includes a WCAG reference and a detailed explanation
 - Collapsible sections for easy navigation
 - Progress tracking per section and overall
-- Collaborative avatars (facepile) for team check-offs
 - Accessible custom checkboxes
 - Tooltips with WCAG and long descriptions
 - Property menu toggle to enable/disable tooltips

+---

+**Note:** Collaborative avatars (facepile) for team check-offs were removed in v1.1.0 for a simpler interface and less UI noise, based on overwhelming user feedback.
+Avatars could be reset by resetting widget state.
+This feature may return in the future with a toggle to enable or disable it.

-- Modern, accessible UI with dark mode support
+- Modern, accessible UI with dark mode support coming in v1.2.0

 ## ▶️ How to Use